-Electronics ban on Egypt-U.S. flights to be lifted next week: sources
+Electronics ban on Egypt-U.S. flights to be lifted Wednesday

 On March 25, the United States banned electronic devices larger than a mobile phone from cabins on direct flights to the United States from 10 airports in the Middle East, North Africa and Turkey.

-"The relevant U.S. authorities have decided to lift the ban imposed since last March on passengers taking electronic devices aboard aircraft cabins from Cairo airport on EgyptAir [EGY.UL] flights headed to New York in the next week," one source said.
+"The ban on taking laptops and other electronic devices aboard aircraft cabins on EgyptAir flights to New York will be lifted as of tomorrow and for a year or until another emergency amendment is introduced," Musallam said in a statement.

-A delegation from the U.S. Transportation Security Administration will carry out an inspection of measures employed to secure passengers and cargo on EgyptAir's flight to New York, the only U.S.-bound flight out of Egypt, as part of routine TSA inspections, the sources said.
+A similar ban on flights to London was still in effect, he added.

 The ban was imposed at 10 airports in Egypt, Morocco, Jordan, the United Arab Emirates, Saudi Arabia, Kuwait, Qatar and Turkey to address fears that bombs could be concealed in electronic devices.

+Egyptian Civil Aviation Minister Sherif Fathy welcomed the lifting of the ban and said it came as a result of close cooperation between Cairo International Airport and EgyptAir employees, which put U.S. authorities at ease.

+Flag carrier EgyptAir is the only Egyptian airline that flies to the United States.
+It only operates flights between Cairo and New York.

-(Writing by Ahmed Aboulenein; Editing by Eric Knecht and Janet Lawrence)
+Writing by Ahmed Aboulenein; Editing by Eric Knecht and Alison Williams